anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The universe is full of magical things, patiently waiting for our wits to grow sharper.
+Quote: The extreme limit of wisdom, that's what the public calls madness.

-By: Eden Phillpotts
+By: Jean Cocteau